abnormalend/quad_configs/README.md

 # quad_configs
 Open repository to share quadcopter default configs or modifications.

+## Current Models
+* Eachine X73
+* Eachine QX95

-# Repository Layout
+## Repository Layout

+brand / model / [type (default, etc)] - [version] .txt.
+Cleanflight is assumed since that is what's being distributed with them.
+If using something else please append that to the version.